mikegratton/slog/README.md

 using the given set of configs for each channel.
 The default channel `0` uses the first config.

 The LogConfig object allows for configuring the logger behavior.
-It has four main methods:
+It has five main methods:

 * `set_default_threshold(int thr)` : Sets the default severity threshold for all